 In many African nations, such as South Sudan, Ethiopia and Kenya, many natural resources are remaining untapped.
 Rich fertile land is lying dormant or underutilized from a lack of modern farming equipment and inadequate agricultural learning opportunities.
 HPI believes that long-term meaningful change cannot occur without proper attention and financial resources being directed towards economy growing activities and the successful implementation of comprehensive agricultural-related learning opportunities.
 In an effort to address the core root causes, HPI will focus its attention towards the activities it believes will be the most helpful in resolving the greatest number of social and economic issues.

 A sincere and meaningful heartfelt desire to change is an attribute that cannot be imposed upon another person and resistance to change is a normal human reaction.
 Being told what and how to think provokes a similar reaction—resistance.
 HPI understands and is sensitive to this reaction and does not seek to impose its vision upon the South Sudanese people.
 HPI has cultivated close working arrangements with the local farmers of the Obbo region with the belief that successful change will only occur through a strong cooperative effort of the local farmers and the international humanitarian community.
 HPI strongly believes that the best approach to transferring understanding and knowledge is thru a system that allows the “student” to observe and experience.
 In conjunction with local farmer cooperatives HPI will be establishing a series of learning opportunities with the hope that the locals will participate and learn newer farming methods.
-HPI has secured a 900 parcel of virgin grassland adjacent to the River Ayii in the Obbo region within Eastern Equitoria on which it shall be establishing an Experimental Farm and Technical Vocational Centre (VTC) which will be a multi-functional facility providing needed employment for a number of unemployed people as well as needed work experience for those enrolled in those programs offered by the VTC.
-HPI envisions that the VTC will offer basic learning opportunities appropriate to the current level of local understandings and life experiences.
+HPI has secured a 900 parcel of virgin grassland adjacent to the River Ayii in the Obbo region within Eastern Equitoria on which it shall be establishing an Experimental Farm and Agricultural Apprentice Centre (AAC) which will be a multi-functional facility providing needed employment for a number of unemployed people as well as needed work experience for those enrolled in those programs offered by the AAC.
+HPI envisions that the AAC will offer basic learning opportunities appropriate to the current level of local understandings and life experiences.

-Clearing 200 acres of grassland and trees along with preparation for the Experimental Farm and Technical Vocational Centre will occur during early 2019.
+Clearing 200 acres of grassland and trees along with preparation for the Experimental Farm and Agricultural Apprentice Centre will occur during early 2019.
 HPI does not wish to be added to the list of humanitarian groups who continually seek funding to advance their programs and rather chooses to largely self fund their activities by growing and marketing foods now currently purchased from neighbouring countries.
 HPI is seeking funding to securely establish it’s agricultural focused programs in South Sudan and envisions a weaning off from foreign funding support after it’s 3rd growing season.

 A solution to a problem, hundreds of years in the making, will not be found overnight.
 HPI understands this reality and is committed for the long-term, knowing that many hardships and disappointments lie ahead.
 We are fully committed to getting the job done — in the least expensive and most effective method possible.
 A core strategic practice has been to gather from the west what has been deemed surplus or throw away, and to utilize these donated items within HPI operations in Africa.
 HPI has been successfully reaching out to farming communities in western Canada seeking donations of quality farm equipment that may no longer be of value in their farming operations and has experienced wonderful support with many donations of quality used equipment as well as requests to participate or partner with HPI to assist in the development of the agricultural industry in South Sudan.